 Real soap, by definition, is what you get when you combine fatty acids – in our case, vegetable oils, with a lye/liquid mixture.
 You no longer have oil and you no longer have lye – just soap.
 Making soap is actually a straightforward process, it’s mostly about precision and ingredients.
 At Bogue we’re not satisfied with good soap – we want to make great soap.
 This means quality ingredients, a terrific recipe, care and precision in process and, of course, a love for what you’re doing.
 I’ll begin this conversation about how we make our soap talking about ingredients – we always use the best ingredients we can for each product which takes us on a virtual buying trip around the globe, and also into our own kitchens.

 Our liquid of choice is generally goat milk because of the plethora of benefits it brings to a bar of soap.
-It’s rich in vitamins A, E, B6 & B12 that all nourish the skin; it’s rich in caseins (fatty acids/proteins) that are easily absorbed and hydrate dry skin leaving it smooth and supple; and it’s close to the same PH level as skin so it helps to maintain the skin’s natural acid mantle that fights bacteria.
+It’s rich in vitamins A, E, B6 & B12 that all nourish the skin; and caseins (fatty acids/proteins) that are easily absorbed and hydrate dry skin leaving it smooth and supple; and it’s close to the same PH level as skin so it helps to maintain the skin’s natural acid mantle that fights bacteria.
 Goat milk is loaded with alpha-hydroxy acids that act as a natural exfoliate, plus it’s a natural emollient that helps moisturize and soothe your skin.
-We use goat milk in all our soaps except for the vegan bars which are made with handmade coconut milk and almond milk.
-Not just any goat milk – we get fresh raw goat milk from local ranches.
+We get our fresh raw goat milk from local ranches in the Ojai Valley.
 The raw milk isn’t pasteurized or homogenized so it has more fat to saponify in the soap.

 So with these ingredients, we can make a really good bar of soap.
 In our next post, I’ll talk about some of the additives we think make our good soap great…